 HAVE YOUR RIGHTS BEEN VIOLATED?

 In the period extending from July 2010 and 2011, complaints against the NYPD of racial profiling, police brutality, and other forms of discrimination resulted in 2,240 civil rights law suits being filed against the City of New York and individual police officers.
-Having a New York City civil rights violation attorney in these situations is essential for a plethora of reasons.
+It is your civil right to be treated equally and to have personal liberty – having a New York City civil rights violation attorney in these situations where that is not respected is essential for a plethora of reasons.

 “Stop and Frisk” has Resulted in Discriminatory Treatment and False Arrests of People of Color

 Many of the civil rights complaints arose from the NYPD’s controversial “stop and frisk” policy.
 Under the Fourth Amendment, police are allowed to stop a citizen only if they reason to believe that the person has committed a crime.
 In fact, officers have routinely stopped and frisked people of color without basis, only to invent a reason afterward.
 This has resulted in numerous false arrests and great harm to the victims, who have suffered in many ways—financially, psychologically, and socially.
 They have been humiliated, roughly handled, denied their dignity, and deprived of their freedom for a period of time, only to have the charges dropped in most cases.
 Some had their kids removed from the home.

 The Wall Street Journal reported that 87 percent of the 684,330 stops in 2011 were of blacks and Latinos, and of those, at the very least 200,000 were done without any reasonable suspicion of wrongdoing.
 A federal court judge ruled the policy to be discriminatory and appointed an independent monitor to oversee the manner in which the policy was being implemented, resulting in new procedure, improved training, and a pilot program in which participating police officers must wear body cameras.

 New York City Can Be Made to Pay for Discriminatory Practices